Two Heads are Actually Better than One: Towards Better Adversarial Robustness via Transduction and Rejection: Preliminaries

+We describe the main settings below; the corresponding notions of error are in Table~\ref{tab:errs}.
+For each setting, we define risk as the expected worst-case error up to the perturbation $\U$, and empirical risk similarly.

-\mypara{Induction.} In the traditional robust classification setting (e.g.,~\cite{madry2019deep}; also called the inductive setting or simply induction), the learning algorithm (the defender) is given training set $(\bx, \by)$, learns a classifier $h: \calX \mapsto \calY$ from some hypothesis class $\calH$.
+\mypara{Induction.} In the traditional robust classification setting (e.g.,~\citep{madry2018towards}); also called the inductive setting or simply induction), the learning algorithm (the defender) is given training set $(\bx, \by)$, learns a classifier $h: \calX \mapsto \calY$ from some hypothesis class $\calH$.

 \mypara{Rejection.} In the setting of robust classification with rejection, the classifier has the extra power of abstaining (i.e., outputting a rejection option denoted by $\perp$), and furthermore, rejecting a perturbed input does not incur an error.
-The learning algorithm is given training set $(\bx, \by)$ and learns a \emph{selective classifier} $h: \calX \mapsto \calY \cup \{\perp\}$ from some hypothesis class $\calH$.
-An error occurs only when $h$ rejects a clean input, or accepts and misclassifies.
-We define additionally $\operatorname{OPT}^{\rej}_{\U}:= \inf_{h\in \calH}\R^{\rej}_{\U}(h; \calD)$.
+The learning algorithm is given training set $(\bx, \by)$ and learns a \emph{selective classifier}, defined as a function